-After striking out on the wild section of the South Fork of the Holston in March as a result of my unfortunate timing that included visiting the river right after a 2 inch rainfall, I found myself back at the Buller Hatchery in mid-May.
+After striking out on the wild section of the South Fork of the Holston in March due to my unfortunate timing, which included visiting the river right after a 2-inch rainfall, I found myself back at the Buller Hatchery in mid-May.
 My son, Chris, and I had just finished visiting Tennessee to fish the Holston down there.
 Since we are in the area, we decided to check out the catch and release section that runs for 1/2 mile on the Buller property.

-Even though it was May, it was a blustery, overcast and cold day when we bumped into the hatchery to begin fishing at eight o’clock in the morning.
-We pulled off the dirt road, parked next to a tree on the hatchery property and wandered over to the river.
-The banks are tall, steep and improved; causing you to poke around to find a place where you can safely crawl down the bank and jump into the river.
+Even though it was May, it was a blustery, overcast, and cold day when we bumped into the hatchery to begin fishing at eight o’clock in the morning.
+We pulled off the dirt road, parked next to a tree on the hatchery property, and wandered over to the river.
+The banks are tall, steep, and improved, causing you to poke around to find a place to crawl down the bank and jump into the river safely.
 Once in the water, we saw a pristine section of crystal-clear water protected by closely packed, overhanging trees.

 Unfortunately, about 45 minutes after we arrived, the sky opened up and it began to pour rain.
 Not wanting to be miserable, we decided to call it a day and head home.